-5.210 Traffic Control (2 Class, 3 Lab Hrs/Wk) Term Units 3 Traffic low enforcement, regulation and control, fundamentals of traffic accident investigation: Oregon Motor Vehicle Code.
+5.210 Traffic Control (2 Class, 3 Lab Hrs/Wk) Traffic law enforcement, regulation and control, fundamentals of traffic accident investigation; Oregon Motor Vehicle Code.
 5.212 First Aid (2 Lab Hrs/Wk) Term Units 1

 - A class in standard First Aid procedures and techniques designed to meet "graduation requirements of all students as well as adults who wish to secure first aid training.
-Upon a successful completion of course, a standard First Aid card may be secured. - 5.213 First Aid (2 Lab Hrs/Wk) Term Units 1 A continuation of First Aid 5.212. - 5.214 First Aid (2 Lab Hrs/Wk) A continuation of First Aid 5.213. - 5.216 Criminal Investigation (3 Class Hrs/Wk) Term Units 3 Fundamentals of investigation; crime scene search; sketching and recording; collec- - tion and preservation of physical evidence; scientific aids; modus operandi; sources of Information; interviews and interrogation, follow-up and case preparation. - 5.217 Criminal Investigation (3 Class Hrs/Wk) Term Units 3 Continuation of 5.216 including collection and preservation of physical evidence: scientific aids; modus operandi; sources of information interviews and interrogation, follow-up and case preparation. - 5.218 Criminal Investigation (3 Class Hrs/Wk) Term Units 3 A continuation of Criminal Investigation 5.217. - 5.220 Patrol Procedures (2 Class, 3 Lab Hrs/Wk)
+Upon a successful completion of course, a standard First Aid card may be secured. - 5.213 First Aid (2 Lab Hrs/Wk) Term Units 1 A continuation of First Aid 5.212. - 5.214 First Aid (2 Lab Hrs/Wk) Term Units 1 A continuction of First Aid 5.213. - 5.216 Criminal Investigation (3 Class Hrs/Wk) Term Units 3 Fundamentals of investigation; crime scene search; sketching and recording; collec- - fion and preservation of physical evidence; scientific aids; modus operandi; sources of Information; interviews and interrogation, follow-up and case preparation. - 5.217 Criminal Investigation (3 Class Hrs/Wk) Term Units 3 Continuation of 5.216 including collection and preservation of physical evidence; scientific aids; madus operandi; sources of information interviews and interrogation, follow-up and case preparation. - 5.218 Criminal Investigation (3 Class Hrs/Wk) Term Units 3 A continuation of Criminal Investigation 5.217. - 5.220 Patrol Procedures (2 Class, 3 Lab Hrs/Wk) - Term Units 3

-Purpose of potrols - perception and observation - protection - prevention suppression - identification and apprehension - types of patrols - purpose - hazards - assignments - response to emergencies - action to be taken officers approach on foot - in an auto - home, building or room, operation of motor vehicle.
+Purpose of patrols - perception and abservation - protection - prevention - suppression - identification and apprehension - types of patrols - purpose - hazards - assignments - response to emergencies - action to be taken - officers approach on foot - in an auto - home, building or room, operation of motor vehicle.